B-Kiraly/Coursera-Meta-Frontend-8-Capstone-Project-v2/README.md

 Add checkmark-type image to the reservation confirmation card

-button to link back to the homepage from the reservation confirmation screen
+button to link back to the homepage from the reservation confirmation screen?

 Make a simulated checkout page and form?
 Sweetalert pop-up with a timer, ending in a redirect back to the homepage?

-Improve aesthetics

 ## Available Scripts